git-yifanzhu/machine_learning_hsg20s/README.md

 - Clone the repository https://github.com/git-yifanzhu/machine_learning_hsg20s.git

 ### Data loading
-- First, go into data folder and unzip the RawData.zip
+- Go to data folder and unzip the files from RawData.zip directly into this folder
-- Execute the Data Processing.R file to process the data for the main analysis
+- Execute the Data Processing.R file to process (movies.RData) for the main analysis

 ### Calculate and Build ML algorithms
 - Execute the main.R file for estimating the different ML algorithms